ASEAN Recognition

 Previously, she delivered a decade of consultancy for the Berghof Foundation, driving multi-track peacebuilding through high-level dialogue, negotiation, and strategic partnerships with government, academia, and key stakeholders.
 Jularat’s deep theoretical and practical foundation is built upon advanced degrees in Sociology and Anthropology (MA, Chiang Mai University) and Mediation in Peace Processes (MAS, ETH Zurich).

-Currently, she leverages this extensive experience as an Advisor to the House of Representatives, serving both the Standing Committee on National Security, Border Affairs, National Strategy and National Reform, and the AD-HOC Committee focused on peacebuilding guidelines for the Southern Border Provinces.
+She was as an Advisor to the House of Representatives, serving both the Standing Committee on National Security, Border Affairs, National Strategy and National Reform, and the AD-HOC Committee focused on peacebuilding guidelines for the Southern Border Provinces.

 tecla_lila84@yahoo.co.id